dstufft/personal-peps/remove-external-hosting.rst

    find the actual files, thus rendering the safe variant (``--allow-external``) largely useless.

-3. Even if an author wishes to directly linked to their files, doing so safely is non-obvious.
+3. Even if an author wishes to directly link to their files, doing so safely is non-obvious.
 It requires the inclusion of a MD5 hash (for historical reasons) in the hash of the URL.
 If they do not include this then their files will be considered "unverified".